 In March 2018 NHS England (NHSE) and the Local Government Association invited proposals from NHS and local government partner organisations to participate in a programme of Local Health and Care Record Exemplars (LHCRE) across England.
 The Programme is designed to support the adoption of best practice in the collection, protection, and use of health and care data to promote greater efficiency and effectiveness in the handling of patient/client data across the health and social care continuum in any locality.
 In July 2018, 74 partner organisations across the Yorkshire & Humber region (the Yorkshire & Humber Collaborating Partners) were awarded £7.5 million in capital funding by NHSE for this purpose.
 The Collaborating Partners subsequently agreed that the programme would be delivered through the Yorkshire & Humber Digital Care Board, and that the Humber Teaching NHS Foundation Trust (HTFT) would act as lead commissioner on behalf of the Yorkshire & Humber LHCRE.
 It was further agreed that the balance of funding held by HTFT at the close of 2020/21 (£4.1 million) would be used to create a pooled budget between HTFT and Hull City Council (also a member of the Y&H Collaborating Partners) to further facilitate the application of the remaining funds.
-Hull City Council acts as the host for the pooled fund, and has defrayed £2.3m from the fund during 2021/22HTFT in line with approved decisions of the Board.
-Further funding of £5.8m has been paid into the pooled fund by HTFT during the year to leave a closing balance of £7.7m at 31 March.
-This will again be available for drawdown by HTFT in 2022/23 in line with Yorkshire & Humber Digital Care Board approvals.
+Hull City Council acts as the host for the pooled fund, and has defrayed £2.9m from the fund during 2022/23 HTFT in line with approved decisions of the Board.
+Further funding of £0.6m has been paid into the pooled fund by HTFT during the year to leave a closing balance of £5.3m at 31 March.
+This will again be available for drawdown by HTFT in 2023/24 in line with Yorkshire & Humber Digital Care Board approvals.

-2021/22
+2021/22 2022/23

-Yorkshire & Humber Integrated Care Record - total allocations to the pooled budget £'000
+£'000 Yorkshire & Humber Integrated Care Record - total allocations to the pooled budget £'000

-Hull City Council -
+- Hull City Council -

-Humber Teaching NHS Foundation Trust 5,851
+5,851 Humber Teaching NHS Foundation Trust 584

-Total allocations to the pooled budget 5,851
+5,851 Total allocations to the pooled budget 584

-Funding allocated from the pooled budget £'000
+£'000 Funding allocated from the pooled budget £'000

-Hull City Council 5,851
+5,851 Hull City Council 584

-Humber Teaching NHS Foundation Trust -
+- Humber Teaching NHS Foundation Trust -

-Total allocations from the pooled budget 5,851
+5,851 Total allocations from the pooled budget 584

-Expenditure incurred in 2021/22 £'000
+£'000 Expenditure incurred in 2022/23 £'000

-Hull City Council -
+- Hull City Council -

-Humber Teaching NHS Foundation Trust (2,300)
+(2,300) Humber Teaching NHS Foundation Trust (2,922)

-Total spend (2,300)
+(2,300) Total spend (2,922)

-Yorkshire & Humber Integrated Care Record - Funding Remaining 3,551
+3,551 Yorkshire & Humber Integrated Care Record - Funding Remaining (2,338)

-Note: Use of remaining balance £'000
+£'000 Note: Use of remaining balance £'000

-Brought forward 4,100
+4,100 Brought forward 7,651

-Hull City Council Humber Teaching NHS Foundation Trust Total allocations to the pooled budget Funding allocated from the pooled budget Hull City Council Humber Teaching NHS Foundation Trust Total allocations from the pooled budget Expenditure incurred in 2021/22 Hull City Council Humber Teaching NHS Foundation Trust Total spend Yorkshire & Humber Integrated Care Record - Funding Remaining Note: Use of remaining balance
+7,651 Carried forward 5,313